 Initial investment equals capital expenditures or fixed capital investment (such as machinery, tools, shipment and installation, more).
 A change in working capital is adjusted with this capital expenditure.
 Proceed from the sale of old assets is deducted, plus tax adjusted profit or loss from the sale of assets.

 Thus, initial outlay = Capital expenditure + Change in working capital – sale of old asset+ Profit from sale of asset *(Tax rate)

-Before moving onto the calculation, let’s understand each of these items in detail:
+Before moving on to the calculation, let’s understand each of these items in detail:

 How to Calculate Initial Outlay?

 - Add all the explicit initial outlay or costs.
-Such items directly relate to the investment or expansion of a project.
-For example, the cost of equipment, its shipping cost, fees and installation costs.
+Such items directly relate to the investment or expansion of a project—for example, the cost of equipment, its shipping cost, fees, and installation costs.

 - Next, calculate the change in the working capital due to the project.
 For instance, a business may have to adjust accounts receivable and payable because of undertaking the project.
-Also, a business may need to adjust inventory for raw material depending on the project.
+Also, a business may need to adjust inventory for raw materials depending on the project.

 - Now add the salvage value (if any) for the old equipment.